Lufia: Curse of the Sinistrals: Development and release

-In 2009, Square Enix announced that it was developing a new game in the Lufia series for the Nintendo DS.
+In 2009, Square Enix announced a new game in the Lufia series for the Nintendo DS.
 According to Famitsu, Estpolis: The Lands Cursed by the Gods is a remake of Lufia II.
 Square-Enix made some major changes to the original, the most prominent being that The Lands Cursed by the Gods was to be an action RPG, while Rise of the Sinistrals was turn-based.
 The Lands Cursed by the Gods features 3D graphics and voice acting.
 The game was released for Nintendo DS on February 25, 2010 in Japan.
-The new Estpolis was developed by series creator Neverland Company, with much of the staff of Lufia II closely involved with the project.
+The new Estpolis was developed by series creator Neverland, with much of the staff of Lufia II closely involved with the project.
 This Estpolis is an action-RPG reboot of Estpolis Denki II, which originally hit the Super NES in 1996.
 The version for North America was released on October 12 the same year.

 Reception

 The game sold 14,000 copies the week of its release in Japan, but it was nonetheless a financial bomb.
 It was met with criticism by Famitsu, who stated that while the 3D graphics made the environments seem attractive, the camera controls had problems.
-One editor wrote: "The camera angles are hard to see in some places, making it hard to figure out what's accessible and what's too high to reach".
+One editor wrote that the camera angles are hard to see in some places, making it hard to figure out what's accessible and what's too high to reach.

-Although the game was not critically acclaimed as Lufia II, it has received average to good reviews from Western publications, with an overall aggregate score of 80 out of 100 at Metacritic.
+Curse of the Sinistrals received positive reviews from Western publications, with an overall aggregate score of 80 out of 100 at Metacritic.
 IGN gave the game a score 8.5 out of 10, praising its action-focused experience, character-swapping dynamic, well-written dialogue scenes, and puzzles which it compares favourably to The Legend of Zelda, concluding that Lufia is "a great DS adventure".
 GamesRadar+ gave the game a score of four-and-a-half stars out of five, praising its charming characters, environments, challenging puzzles, and fun minigames, concluding that it is "a charming, beautiful, and accessible title that dares to be different while paying homage to the original".